 If you’re certain that returning to education is the right choice for you, it’s time to navigate the payment methods available.
 To help explore the potential routes for funding, we’ve explained some options in detail below.

 1) The Postgraduate Loan from Student Finance England

 The Postgraudate Loan provides eligible applicants with up to £10,280 (GBP).
 It is paid directly to you (as opposed to the University) and it is your responsibility to allocate the installments you receive.
 In short, you organise the loan and pay your tuition fees to us.

-Since the total amount does not cover the full tuition cost of the Online MBA, Online MSc International Business, Online Masters of Public Administration, or Online LLM Energy and Environmental Law, you would need to make up the difference between your loan amount and our module fee payments.
+Since the total amount does not cover the full tuition cost of the Online MBA, Online MSc International Management, Online Masters of Public Administration, or Online LLM Energy and Environmental Law, you would need to make up the difference between your loan amount and our module fee payments.

 To be eligible for the loan, you must meet the following criteria:

 - A UK or EU national who has lived in England for at least three years

 - Residing within the UK for the duration of your programme

 - Applying to study a postgraduate degree (such as our Online MBA, Online MSc International Management, Online Masters of Public Administration or Online LLM Energy and Environmental Law)

 2) Funding from your employer